 - Co-facilitate school group with Jessica Marks, MSW at Yorkville Middle School.

-- Attend monthly meetings of MACY (Multi-agency Council on Youth) in Kendall County.
+- Attend monthly meetings of MACY, Multi-agency Council on Youth.

-- Observe Tom and Jessica (staff) at Kendall County Outdoor Education Center as they facilitate experiential activities.
+- Observe Tom and Jessica (staff) at Kendall County Outdoor Education Center.

-- Follow up with Gloria Hernandez at Dickson Valley Camp and Retreat Center re: challenge course use and opportunities to co-facilitate.
+- Follow up with Gloria Hernandez at Dickson Valley Camp and Retreat Center.
+Learn about the challenge course use and opportunities to co-facilitate.